crownheightsaid/mutual-aid-app/src/slackapp/SETUP.md

 1. Create a [Slack workspace](https://slack.com/create#email)
 1. [Create your app](https://api.slack.com/apps)
 1. Click the deploy button below and follow the instructions (you can skip pipeline part)
+     - Run this step if you are deploying to prod/staging only.
+For local development, please see [DEVELOPING.md](./DEVELOPING.md)

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/crownheightsaid/slack-app)